-The Alabama Entrepreneurship Institute, which is an outreach center in UA’s Culverhouse College of Commerce, hosted the competition.
+The Alabama Entrepreneurship Institute, an outreach center in UA’s Culverhouse College of Business, hosted the competition.

-“We were extraordinarily pleased by the high caliber of the business ideas brought to this year’s competition,” said Dr. Theresa M. Welbourne, executive director of the Alabama Entrepreneurship Institute and the Will and Maggie Brook Professor of Entrepreneurship in UA’s business school.
+“We were extraordinarily pleased by the high caliber of the business ideas brought to this year’s competition,” said Dr. Theresa M. Welbourne, executive director of the Alabama Entrepreneurship Institute and the Will and Maggie Brook Professor of Entrepreneurship at the Culverhouse College of Business.
 “The UA campus is a hotbed of innovation, to be sure, and the business pitches reflected that.”

 2018 Edward K. Aldag, Jr. Business Plan Competition Winners